NobpasinTumdee/local-tube/README.md

 ├───────────────────────────────────────────────────────────────────────────┤
 │ 5.
 PERSIST     Zustand's persist middleware writes ONLY your preferences    │ │                (favorites, playlists, tags, theme, progress, display) to     │ │                localStorage.
-The heavy library + handles are never stored.   │ └───────────────────────────────────────────────────────────────────────────┘
+The heavy library is never stored.              │ │                IndexedDB holds folder handles + presets, the encrypted        │ │                Vault, and the scrub-frame cache — nothing else.              │ └───────────────────────────────────────────────────────────────────────────┘
 ```